chekanov/hepjet/README.md

 <p>

 FastJet is typically a factor 40 faster than scjet_cpp and factor 160 faster than the Java implementation of the simple algorithm.
 There are however some differences in the output jets between different implementations.
-No difference is detected between fastjet and KtJet when using the kT mode.
+No difference is detected between the FastJet and KtJet implementations using the kT mode (R=0.6).

 <p>